stackabletech/demos/.github/ISSUE_TEMPLATE/pre-release-chart-updates.md

 ### Best-effort helper script

-There is a best-effort helper scripts, which might help you: `.scripts/update_helm_charts.py`.
+There is a best-effort helper script which might help you: `.scripts/update_helm_charts.py`.
 Please read the warnings it prints on startup and keep them in mind.

 ### Update Instructions